 For I acknowledge my transgressions,

-Actors, models and talent for Christ must remain contrite, because contrition is a face of humility--and 'Whoever humbles himself shall be exalted' (Matthew 23:12).
+Fellow saints: we must remain contrite, because contrition is one face of humility--and 'Whoever humbles himself shall be exalted' (Matthew 23:12).

 God promotes people of contrition.
 Therein, contrition is a success strategy.